weizmm/superLogger/readme.md

 The capabilities that the package includes are:
 * Customize the log structure
-* Can create multiple intensities
+* Can create multiple instances
 * Allows writing to multiple destinations at once
 * Allows you to get an indication when there is a writing error for one of the destinations
 * Allows to accept severity as a variable